bashrc2/LKMPG/5.13.8/LKMPG-5.13.8.md

 This kernel module is an example of this.
 The file (called **/proc/sleep**) can only be opened by a single process at a time.
-If the file is already open, the kernel module calls wait\_event\_interruptible.
+If the file is already open, the kernel module calls wait_event_interruptible.
 The easiest way to keep a file open is to open it with:

-::: {.org-src-container}
+::: org-src-container
 ``` {.src .src-bash}
 tail -f
 ```